GMT-458-Web-GIS/geogame-EsraAlegoz/README.md

 - Feedback Popup:
 If the player's answer is correct, the message "Mission completed!" is displayed.
 If an incorrect answer is given, the message "Wrong answer!
 Try again." is displayed.

+Note: You can guess the shape 3 times until the game time ends.
+If the tasks are completed just before the time ends, the shape will appear.